diegomics/jATG/1.stats/README.md

                 ├── <..>_shortStats.tsv     # very brief stats of the assembly
                 ├── full_fasta_header       # complete header of each scaffold
                 ├── main_scaffolds          # list with scaffolds longer than 5 Mbp
-                ├── number_lengths_GC_Ns    # table with number of scaffold, name, length (decreasing order), GC rate, % of Ns
+                ├── number_lengths_GC_Ns    # table with name, length (decreasing order), GC rate, % of Ns of each scaffold ├── <..>_main_scaff.paf     # alignment between the main scaffolds of the assembly and a reference (if provided)
-                ├── <..>_sequences.fasta    # sex chromosomes linked genes sequences identified for the species ├── <..>_genes.txt          # sex chromosomes linked genes IDs ├── <..>.blast              # table with matches between sex chromosome linked genes and the assembly ├── <..>.SYNTENYTAB.tsv     # synteny between the assembly and a reference (if provided) ├── <..>.png                # DotPlot between the assembly and a reference (if provided) └── ..
+                ├── <..>.html               # interactive DotPlot between the assembly and a reference (if provided) ├── <..>.png                # png of the DotPlot between the assembly and a reference (if provided) ├── <..>_sexChrSeqs.faa     # sex chromosomes-linked genes sequences identified from a reference (if provided)
+                ├── <..>_sexChrGenes.txt    # sex chromosomes-linked genes IDs identified from a reference (if provided) ├── <..>sexChr.paf          # alignment between sex-chromosome linked genes from reference (if provided) and the assembly
+                └── ..

 ```